-Well I felt sort of like a child.
+Well, I felt sort of like a child.
 For instance, when I would visit some friends in Virginia Beach I would literally have to have my mom drop me off and pick me up.
-Most of the time wed leave the front seat in for convenience so I wasnt even able to sit next to Chris when we drove together.
+Most of the time we would leave the front seat in for convenience so I wasn't even able to sit next to Chris when we drove together.

 Q. Can you describe how you learned to drive again, as well as getting used to the hand controls and the whole system?
 Easier or harder than you thought it would be?

 We had to do a physical test first to determine that it was safe for me to drive and to determine which adaptations I might need.
 I was determined to keep using my manual chair so I had to show that I could do a transfer.
 Some transfers go better than others but it takes about 5 minutes to transfer each way.
 Day one we were on the road and I even went on a major interstate.
 I was nervous, but I did it!
 After only a day and a half of driving, we decided I was ready for the official driving test!
 I passed!
 It was actually way easier than I thought it would be!

 Q. Where do you drive your van on a typical day now?
 Any big trips planned with you driving solo?

 For now, I take the wheel if we are just going around town these days.
 But the other day I did go somewhere alone.
 I transferred alone, drove across the street to go shopping and transferred back in!
 I did the whole process alone and it was so empowering t feel that independence.